wbarnha/grsetup/README.md

 # grsetup
 A Bash script to simplify building GNU Radio 3.8 from source.
+Please note that this skips the UHD setup process.

 To utilize this, run the following commands in your terminal:
 ```